Getting in the holiday spirit at Christmas Land

 ALTAMONT, N.Y.
-(NEWS10) – For some it’s too early but for others, the countdown for Santa can’t come soon enough.
-Even during this pandemic the big man is making his way to the Capital Region and making a stop at one of his favorite places – Christmas Land.
+(NEWS10) — Some may think it’s too early, but others say the countdown for Santa can’t come soon enough.
+Even during this pandemic the big man is making his way to the Capital Region and making a stop at one of his favorite places: Christmas Land.

 No matter the age, you’re never too old to be in the Christmas spirit.
 Even in unusual times, Christmas Land has safety protocols in place to make that happen.